Augustin82/Billing/README.md

         ->setReference('my_ref') // must be unique
         ->setTotalPrice(10);

-    // add the item to the order
+    // add the items to the order
     $order->addItem($item);

-    // Create the order manager, you have to create your own implementation
+    // create your own implementation of the OrderManager
     $orderManager = new \Demo\Billing\OrderManager();

-    // Computes the total order data including tax rates and promotions
+    // computes the total order, including tax rates and promotions
     $orderManager->calculateOrderTotal($order);

 ## The role of pricers

-A "Pricer" is a concept that can be both associated to an Order and to an OrderItem.
-The pricer handles additional price modifiers included in the bill:
+A "Pricer" is a concept that can be associated to both an Order and an OrderItem.
+The Pricer handles additional price modifiers included in the bill:

 - VAT